 How to save money on Netflix

 Stranger Things, Black Mirror, Sex Education...
-We all LOVE Netflix, but we don't love paying premium prices.
-Here's how to get a cheaper subscription and still enjoy your TV faves!
+We all love Netflix, but we don't love paying premium prices.
+Here's how to get a cheaper subscription and still enjoy your TV favourites.

 Netflix scratches that procrastination itch like no other.
-Whether it's escaping revision, writing essays, or just being a productive human being, Netflix is always there to provide the series that we never even knew we needed.
+The streaming site is always there to provide the series that we never knew we needed.

 But with the prices of Netflix accounts for UK subscribers rising all the time (or, at least, what feels like all the time), it's always worth double-checking that you're not paying more than you need to.

-We're here with our best hacks to save money on your Netflix account and keep on enjoying your on-screen faves once your free month's trial is up!
+To help, we're here with our best hacks to save you money on your Netflix account.

 5 hacks to get cheap Netflix